-Shareholders and other interested parties may communicate with the Board or any individual director by sending written correspondence to the following address: WW International, Inc., Attention: Corporate Secretary, 675 Avenue of the Americas, 6th Floor, New York, New York 10010.
+Shareholders and other interested parties may communicate with the Board or any individual director by sending written correspondence to the following address: WW International, Inc., Attention: Corporate Secretary, 18 West 18th Street, 7th Floor, New York, New York 10011.
 In any such communication, such person may also designate a particular audience, including the Chairman of the Board, a committee of the Board, such as the Audit Committee, the non-management directors as a group, the independent directors as a group or the director designated to preside over the meetings of the non-management directors.